Skip to main content

 my-email-agent:latest

-The agent starts with scoped access to only Gmail, enforced by the vault and any rules you’ve configured.
+The agent sees only the secrets in its project, enforced by the gateway and any rules you’ve configured.
 No hardcoded keys, no broad access.